shawn-stp/buds-network/README.md

 # Buds Network

-This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile and web applications.
+This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile apps.

 Made with 💙 for creativity.